renegare/depipe/README.md

 ### What Next (this list is never complete!)

 - [ ] connect:command - connect an instance to a load balancer
+- [ ] extend 'user land' config to represent connected piping
+- [ ] find:command - find instances
 - [ ] kill:command - terminate instances
-- [ ] find:command - find instances
 - [ ] delete:command - delete an image